How to complete a Swimming Time Trail (TT) and Swim Pacing Guidance

 Warm Down

 100 easy choice of stroke (it´s nice to throw in a few lengths of back stroke to relax off your shoulders and chest.
+Stretch well pool side after.

-CSS Sample Workouts
+CSS Sample Workout

 CSS: 'Critical Swim Speed' - this pace (for swimming) is comparable to 'threshold' speed on the bike or run.
 It's a good marker for a pace to aim for during your repeats.
 This pace will be worked out after undertaking a 'CSS test' as detailed above.